-Globally, agriculture is perhaps the most important activity for human wellbeing, but it has the potential to be one of the most environmentally damaging to Earth.
-As global populations grow and per capita consumption increases, the pressure will increase on food systems and the Earth’s fragile ecosystems.
-In many ways, how we feed growing populations will determine the state of biodiversity and impacts on the global environment in the 21st Century.
+See, as our global populations grow and consumption increases, the pressure on food systems and Earth’s already fragile ecosystems also increase.
+In many ways, how we feed these growing populations now will determine what will happen to our biodiversity and environment in the 21st Century.

-Dr. David Williams is a conservation scientist researching ways to balance the growing demand for food with environmental concerns, with a particular focus on conserving biodiversity.
-After a Ph.D. at the University of Cambridge looking at land-use strategies to balance beef production with environmental concerns in Yucatán, Mexico, Dr. Williams is now using large datasets to explore how to reduce the ultimate drivers of biodiversity loss.
-We asked him to tell us more about the state of global agricultural challenges and what the world can do to address them.
+Which is why conservation scientists like Dr. David Williams are researching ways to balance the growing food demand with environmental concerns.
+Williams has previously studied land-use strategies for these concerns with beef production in Yucatán, Mexico.
+Now, he uses large datasets to explore how to reduce the ultimate drivers of biodiversity loss.
+We asked him to tell us more about global agricultural challenges and what we all can do to address them.

-Here is the great challenge: by 2050, it is estimated that the global population will expand to 10 billion (World Resources Institute).
-Not only will more food be needed to feed this growing population, but the demand for different types of food with greater impacts on the environment is expected to grow as a result of economic development.
+Here is that great challenge: By 2050, it’s estimated that the global population will expand to 10 billion (World Resources Institute).
+So not only will more food be needed to feed the population, the demand for the types of foods that have greater impacts on the environment is expected to grow as a result of economic development.

 World Resources Institute

-Since the production of meat and other crops will almost certainly grow to meet increased demand, we need to improve agriculture yields without irreversibly damaging the land and environmental resources.
+And since the production of meat and other crops will almost certainly grow to meet increased demand, we have to improve agriculture yields without irreversibly damaging the land and our environmental resources.
 Learning to manage the footprint of both animals and the crops grown to feed them will be essential in developing a globally sustainable food system.

-Many of the UN’s Sustainable Development Goals are either directly or indirectly related to agriculture.
-For example, goals two (Zero Hunger), three (Good Health And Well-Being), and one (No Poverty) are directly dependent on agricultural production.
-Achieving these goals is dependent on others, such as goal seven (Affordable and Clean Energy).
+So what are we doing?
+We’re aiming to meet goals like the UN’s Sustainable Development Goals, which are either directly or indirectly related to agriculture.
+Goals one, two, and three (as seen in the diagram below) are directly dependent on agricultural production.
+And achieving these goals is dependent on others, such as goal seven seen below.

-Having a set of guidelines such as the UN SDGs is critical to achieving much-needed milestones to maintain Earth.
-However, at times there may be trade-offs between the goals.
+Having a set of guidelines such as the UN’s SDGs seen here is critical to achieving milestones in our work to maintain a livable planet.
+But there may be trade-offs.
 For example, achieving goal two (Zero Hunger) could impact our ability to achieve goal fifteen (Life on Land), which strives to protect ecosystems, unless agriculture is managed with long-term sustainability in mind.

 Negative impacts of increasing agriculture

-While feeding a growing and increasingly prosperous population, agriculture has become a leading driver of biodiversity loss.
-The 2016 World Wildlife Fund Living Planet Index, which measures trends in almost 4,000 animal species worldwide, shows a decline in animal biodiversity of 58% since 1970 -- largely due to the expansion and increase in agriculture.
-This decrease is largely due to habitat loss (land being used to farm) and logging (forested land being cleared to create more farms) (The IUCN Red List 2019).
+While feeding a growing and increasingly prosperous population, agriculture has actually become a leading driver of biodiversity loss.
+The 2020 World Wildlife Fund Living Planet Report shows an average 68% decrease in population sizes of mammals, birds, amphibians, reptiles, and fish between 1970 and 2016.
+And that’s largely due to the expansion and increase in unsustainable agriculture.
+This decrease is largely due to habitat loss as their land is being used to farm as well as logging, where forested land is being cleared to create more farms (The IUCN Red List 2019).

 Williams, et al

-Agriculture already takes up 40% of the ice-free land on earth, and available land is primarily in the extreme north, extreme south, and in deserts (see graphic above).
-Unfortunately, we do not have a spare Earth that can grow more food.
+Agriculture already takes up 40% of the ice-free land on earth, and land that’s left available is primarily in the extreme north, extreme south, and in deserts (see graphic above).
+Unfortunately, as we all know, we do not have a spare Earth that can grow more food.
 So, how can we produce more food?

 Sustainable food production at a local level

 While researching the effects of cattle ranching on the land and native animal species in Yucatán, Dr. Williams found that most species decline rapidly as agriculture takes over more land.
-This means that we need to maximize the protection of native habitats to save these species, which means we need a land sparing strategy—combining high yield agriculture with habitat protection.
+So this means that we need to maximize the protection of native habitats to save these species.
+And that means we need a land sparing strategy—combining high yield agriculture with habitat protection.
 In contrast, because most of the damage done by agriculture is in the initial conversion of natural habitats, maintaining low-yield, ‘wildlife-friendly’ farming offers few benefits and means a larger area is needed to produce the same amount of food.

 Dr. Claire Feniuk